cccbr/runningatower/content/docs/ringingroom/_index.md

 All components should be kept securely and the electrical components must have been PAT tested by an approved contractor.
 Any fixed wiring needs to be inspected every couple of years by a qualified electrician.
 Any fixed wiring should also have been installed by an electrician to BS7671.
 This generally covers circuits up to sockets, anything plugged into a socket is portable appliance.

-# Storage

-Consider whether storage spaces need to be lockable.
-This is especially important when the ringing room is readily accessible.
-It may also be necessary to lock any higher value items away.

 # The Ringing Experience